oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 ![](images/00/23.connection_initial1.png)

 20. On **Security** section, click `Configure Security` button, the **Credentials** dialog window is shown.
     From **Security Policy**, the default and only available option is `Basic Authentication` from the drop-down list.
-This is the minimal security policy required by ICS. are supported, we skip to use no security policy which is used by the lab exercise.
+This is the minimal security policy required by ICS.
 	Click `OK` button to save changes made.

 ![](images/00/24.connection_security1.png)